Kicksecure/security-misc/README.md

 login as a user in a virtual console is still possible. debian/security-misc.postinst

+* Abort login for users with locked passwords.
+/usr/lib/security-misc/pam-abort-on-locked-password

-* Lock user accounts after 5 failed login attempts using pam_tally2.
+* Lock user accounts after 100 failed login attempts using pam_tally2.
 /usr/share/pam-configs/tally2-security-misc

 * Logging into the root account from a virtual, serial, whatnot console is